Oral–Systemic Health

 Why Oral–Systemic Health Matters

 Oral inflammation and infection are linked with cardiometabolic risk, pregnancy outcomes, respiratory complications, and cancer treatment effects.
-Recognizing the bidirectional relationships between oral health and systemic disease helps teams prevent avoidable harm, reduce costs, and improve quality of life—especially for populations facing barriers to care.
+Recognizing the bidirectional relationships between oral health and systemic disease helps interprofessional teams prevent avoidable harm, reduce costs, and improve quality of life—especially for populations facing barriers to care.

 Understanding the Oral–Systemic Connection

-The oral–systemic connection describes the proven relationship between oral conditions—especially inflammation and infection—and chronic diseases throughout the body.
+The oral–systemic connection describes the relationship between oral conditions—especially inflammation and infection—and chronic diseases throughout the body.
 Evidence now links poor oral health to diabetes, cardiovascular disease, respiratory illness, adverse pregnancy outcomes, and even certain cancers.
 Bacteria and inflammatory mediators that originate in the mouth can influence systemic pathways, affecting immunity, metabolism, and vascular health.

 The Santa Fe Group’s Role